-Following five-star reviews at the Almeida Theatre, Juliet Stevenson stars in the West End transfer of The Doctor at the Duke of York’s Theatre.
+Following five-star reviews at the Almeida Theatre, Juliet Stevenson stars in the West End transfer of The Doctor at the Duke of York’s Theatre from April 2020.
 Assessing the decisions of a professor who faces a moral dilemma regarding religious intervention in hospital, it’s a gripping play that asks how individuals regard themselves as well as how society impresses behaviour.

-Juliet Stevenson will reprise her performance as Professor Ruth Woolf from the Almeida Theatre, recently starring in Mary Stuart and Hamlet at the Off-West End venue.
+Juliet Stevenson will reprise her award-winning performance as Professor Ruth Woolf from the Almeida Theatre, recently starring in Mary Stuart and Hamlet at the Off-West End venue.
 Her notable theatre credits include productions of Yerma, Hedda Gabler and The Seagull at the National Theatre, as well as Olivier Award-nominated performances in Measure for Measure and Les Liaisons Dangereuses.

 Set in a hospital, Professor Ruth Woolf is treating a young female patient diagnosed with sepsis.
 When a priest is sent by the patient’s parents to deliver their last rites, Woolf denies the privilege, erupting a national scandal.
-In a divisive time, a divided nation takes sides over the treatment of a single patient in a play examining identities, bias and perceptions of others.
+In a divisive time and in a divided nation, a society takes sides over the treatment of a single patient in a play examining identities, bias and perceptions of others.

 The Doctor is based on the 1912 play Professor Bernhardi by Arthur Schnitzler.